Cardano (ADA) wallet

 The asset debuted with a market capitalization of $600 million, and by the end of 2017, this had increased to $10 billion.
-While it subsequently dropped from a high of $33 billion in January 2018 following a wider decline within the crypto marketplace, its unique premise and capacity to provide scale and speed in the sector have underpinned consistent and noticeable growth over time.
-So, although the asset’s market cap fell as low as $710 million in March of this year, it has since broken through the $11 billion barrier once again, while the value of the ADA token has also increased to $0.37075 in January of this year.
+While it dropped from a high of $33 billion in January 2018 following a wider decline within the crypto marketplace, its unique premise and capacity to provide scale and speed in the sector have underpinned consistent and noticeable growth over time.
+So, although the asset’s market cap fell as low as $710 million in March of this year, it has since broken through the $11 billion barrier once again, while the value of the ADA token has also increased to $0.37075 in January.

 Cardano Technology - The Pros and Cons

-Upon its launch, Cardano’s ambitious goal was to empower “changemakers, innovators, and visionaries” to bring about positive global change, while redistributing power from unaccountable structures to the margins and individuals.
+Upon its launch, Cardano’s ambitious goal was to empower “changemakers, innovators, and visionaries” to bring about positive global change while redistributing power from unaccountable structures to the margins and individuals.